iali01/firstapp/README.md

 # To see a brief status of our deployment:
-kubectl get deployment mini-proj-cluster
+kubectl get deployment cassandra
 	#Specially, pay attention under column AVAILABLE.
 # For a more detailed status report, issue:
-kubectl describe deployment mini-proj-cluster
+kubectl describe deployment cassandra

 # If all is fine, it could be that the firewall ruleset does not allow external HTTP requests to our
 #load-balancer.
 Check the firewall ruleset by issuing: